linto-ai/linto-desktoptools-hmg/README.md

 ![version](https://img.shields.io/github/manifest-json/v/linto-ai/hmg)

 # Hotword Model Generator
-HMG is a GUI tool designed to generate keyword spotting models.
+HMG is a GUI tool designed to train, evaluate and export keyword spotting models.

 **DISCLAIMER: This is an rough version of a tool that haven't beed thoroughly tested, bug may (and probably will) occur.
 Please use the issue tracker to report them.**